Dateline: 5 January 2007

 After showing my identification to a prison guard inside the front entrance, I make my way past six checkpoints where I pass through ten iron gates or doors that are opened for me by a guard who is watching from inside a heavily secured room.
 Ten minutes or so later, I have walked to the back of the facility where the three story factory I work in is located.
 The factory, all prison buildings, all 1,800 inmates, and several hundred employees, are surrounded by a thick, 40-foot concrete wall.
-Guards with rifles are positioned around the perimeter of the wall.
+Guards with rifles are positioned in towers around the perimeter of the wall.
 The prison is among the oldest in the country and, to my knowledge, no one has ever escaped, but many have tried.

 The factory I work in makes license plates and office furniture of various kinds.
 The furniture is sold to state agencies and schools.
 I am a supervisor in a shop that makes desks and bookcases.
 My employees are convicted felons—murderers, rapists, child molesters, and their ilk.
 They are men who have done some of the most heinous crimes imaginable, and some of those crimes are beyond imagination.
 Many of the men will never get out of prison, and it is a good thing that they don’t.
 Some will do their time and be allowed back into society, which is not always a good thing.